ahmadhassan997/oracle/README.md

 There can be one or more solutions for the problem or no solution may satisfy the constraint.

+## Code Setup

+Installation instructions can be found in [Install File](INSTALL.md).

+The setup is from CS244's congestion control contest but we will keep

+updating this according to our own needs.

 ## INPUT FILE

 Mahimahi takes as input a [trace file](trace_file) which represents the time-varying capacity of